MouriNaruto/MouriNaruto/blog-source-english/source/_posts/Introducing-my-Patreon-based-sponsor-service-The-way-for-helping-and-encouraging-me-continue-to-develop-open-source-projects.md

 ### Customized Projects Available ($3000 per month)

-Important Note: I know this level is really expensive, I set that because I need to set a price which is higher than my monthly salary which can make me help you without any worries.
+Important Note: I know this level is really expensive, I set that because I am busy and I need to set a price which is higher than my monthly salary which can make me help you without any worries.
 If you really want to choose this level, please contact me immediately via e-mail first before sponsoring.

 I can customize and develop projects exclusive for you if you choose this.
 If you are a company, sincerely I hope we can set up a long-term cooperation